1. What do you mean by blocks in the blockchain technology?

 Distributed Database: Information stored on a blockchain exists as a shared and continually reconciled database.

-Decentralized Systems: Decentralized systems enables users to store their assets in a network that can be accessed over the Internet.
+Decentralized Systems: Decentralized systems enable users to store their assets in a network that can be accessed over the Internet.

-Distributed Ledger: It provides information of all the digital transactions and the users who have done the digital transactions ever.
+Distributed Ledger: It provides information about all the digital transactions and the users who have done the digital transactions ever.

-Blocks hold batches of valid transactions that are hashed and encoded into a Merkle tree.
+Answer: Blocks hold batches of valid transactions that are hashed and encoded into a Merkle tree.
 Each block includes the cryptographic hash of the prior block in the blockchain, linking the two.
 The linked blocks form a chain.
 This iterative process confirms the integrity of the previous block, all the way back to the original genesis block.
-(Amazon Web Services Training)

 With this scheme, it is possible to securely verify that a transaction has been accepted by the network (and get the number of confirmations) by downloading just the small block headers and Merkle tree – downloading the entire blockchain is unnecessary.

-The blockchain is a redistributed distributed database of immutable records.
+Answer: The blockchain is a redistributed distributed database of immutable records.
 The technology was discovered with the invention of Bitcoins (the 1st cryptocurrency).
 It’s a trusty approach and there are heaps of firms within the present situation that are using it.
-As everything is secure, and since it’s Associate in nursing open supply approach, it will simply be sure in the long run. (blockchain interview questions for freshers)
+As everything is secure, and since it’s Associate in Nursing open supply approach, it will simply be sure in the long run.

-21. What are the various approaches employed in attacking the RSA algorithm?_text]Answer:
+21. What are the various approaches employed in attacking the RSA algorithm?

 There square measure totally different approaches employed in assaultive the RSA algorithm: